Kent Trachte, Ph.D.

 Executive Vice President

-Edmonds returned to Lycoming in August 2009 as vice president for college advancement and assumed the role of Executive Vice President the Fall of 2017.
-As Executive Vice President, Edmonds serves as the chief external affairs officer overseeing advancement, marketing & communications, government relations, community relations and special projects.
-He previously served in major gifts at Yale University and Yale Medical School, where he oversaw the fundraising activities for the departments of pediatrics and OB/GYN.
+Edmonds returned to Lycoming in August 2009 as vice president for college advancement and assumed the role of Executive Vice President in the Fall of 2017.
+As Executive Vice President, Edmonds serves as the chief external affairs officer overseeing advancement, enrollment management, marketing & communications, government relations, community relations and special projects.
+He previously served idn major gifts at Yale University and Yale Medical School, where he oversaw the fundraising activities for the departments of pediatrics and OB/GYN.
 Prior to Yale, Edmonds served as a major gifts officer at Lycoming, director of annual giving at the Duke University Divinity School and development associate with the Duke Youth Academy.
 From 1998-02, he worked at Lycoming as the assistant director of admissions and development associate.
-Edmonds earned a master’s degree from the Duke University Divinity School and a bachelor’s degree in history and music from Lycoming.
-Chip, his wife Erin, and their two sons live in Williamsport.
+Edmonds holds a B.A. in history and music from Lycoming, a M.Div. from Duke University, and an Ed.D. in higher education management from the University of Pennsylvania.
+His professional development and community service include participation in the Institute for Educational Management at the Harvard Graduate School of Education, Loyalsock Township School Board Director, Wyoming Seminary Preparatory School Trustee, and Lycoming Economic Development Foundation Board Member.
+Edmonds, his wife Erin, and their two sons live in Williamsport.

 Jeff Bennett '94